dhairyajangid/Pathway/README.md

-This is my parctice set repo for js, ts, postgres sql etc
+This is my parctice set repo for js, ts, postgres sql etc.